 We performed a comparison between Cisco Nexus and Juniper QFabric based on real PeerSpot user reviews.

-Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Its low latency is most valuable.
-Its performance is good, and it is also very stable."
+Find out in this report how the two LAN Switching solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The implementation was straightforward and the product is stable."

 "The most valuable feature of QFabric for network performance is its stability."